zsxkib/diffusion-pipe/README.md

 - 2025-01-20
   - Properly support training Flex.1-alpha.
   - Make sure to set ```bypass_guidance_embedding=true``` in the model config.
 You can look at the example config file.
-- 2025-01-17
-  - For HunyuanVideo VAE when loaded via the ```vae_path``` option, fixed incorrect tiling sample size.
-The training loss is now moderately lower overall.
-Quality of trained LoRAs should be improved, but the improvement is likely minor.
-  - You should update any cached latents made before this change.
-Delete the cache directory inside the dataset directories, or run the training script with the ```--regenerate_cache``` command line option.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.